klmcwhirter/pi-day-2024-with-py/README.md

 >
 > But it was fun to build and shows something else that is possible with WASM.

 I do think this pattern has promise, but not just yet.
 It is a little too early.
-If you notice the version numbers of a lot of the tech involved - many are not at version 1.0 yet.
+If you notice the version numbers of some of the tech involved are not at version 1.0 yet.
 And there is a lot of integrated tech involved!
 Many people have contributed to what you see here.

 It may not seem earth shattering, but I am blown away.